portworx/px-docs/scheduler/kubernetes/px-k8s-asg.md

 In AWS, this can be done through the security group of the VPC to which your instances belong.
 "%}

-**KOPS cluster in AWS**

-Detailed instructions on how to setup a KOPS cluster in AWS are documented [here](https://github.com/kubernetes/KOPS/blob/master/docs/aws.md).

 ## AWS Requirements

 {% include asg/aws-prereqs.md %}

 ## EBS volume template